14. Text Data

 .

-The re.search function returns an object of class re.Match
+The re.search function returns an object of the class re.Match

 that enables us to get some more information about the first match: